Sazid24Ali/Geocoding-Python/readme.txt

   -- The 'request' library gets the data from the API.
   -- These Data is then serialized Using 'json' library.
   -- From the json data the Latitude and the Longitude are extracted.
-  -- These extracted Coordinates Are then Converted from Decimal To DMS(Decimal,Minutes,Seconds) Format Using 'Convert' Function .
+  -- These extracted Coordinates Are then Converted from Decimal To DMS(Degrees,Minutes,Seconds) Format Using 'Convert' Function .
   -- These Converted data is then Populated at the Frespaces Beside The Latitude and Longitude in the Window.

 - When The Adress is NOT GIVEN and The 'Submit' Button is Clicked